alldayiwonder/bigdata_notes/mapreduce_hadoop.md

 # Notes on MapReduce and Hadoop

 MapReduce is a method of processing large amounts of data for Big Data applications.
 A very popular implementation of MapReduce is found within Hadoop.
 So, a distribution such as Hadoop may be used in supplement with relational databases like MySQL and Oracle for Big Data applications (e.g. transactional analysis).
+A relation can be stored as a file in a distributed file system (DFS) and used within a process such as MapReduce.

 ### Apache Hadoop